This article was updated with the 2023 Franchise Disclosure Document

 How much sales can you make with a Tim Hortons franchise?

-To obtain this number, we annualized the average monthly gross sales of $99,020 in 2021 as per the latest Franchise Disclosure Document.
-Note that this is the average sales for a standard shop restaurant (calculated based on 549 standard shops in 2021).
+To obtain this number, we annualized the average monthly gross sales of $83,231 in 2022 as per the latest Franchise Disclosure Document.
+Note that this is the average sales for a standard restaurant (calculated based on 558 standard restaurants in 2022).

 How profitable are Tim Hortons franchises?

-Luckily, Tim Hortons provides for scarce information on the profitability of its restaurants.
+Luckily, Tim Hortons provides some information on the profitability of its restaurants.
 This allows us to estimate profits.

-On average, a Tim Hortons standard shop makes $285,178 in profits per year.
-This represents a 24% adjusted EBITDA margin.
+On average, we estimate that a Tim Hortons standard restaurant makes $120,000 in profits per year.
+This represents a 12% EBITDA margin.

 Is a Tim Hortons franchise a good investment?

-Now that we know how much sales you can make on average ($1,242,750) and the profitability of the business (24% adj.
-EBITDA margin), we can easily calculate the payback period.
+Now that we know how much revenue you can make on average and the profitability of the business, we can easily calculate the investment payback.

-This means you would have to wait 7 years to recoup your initial investment ($1,242,750 in this case).
+This is a good payback for a restaurant franchise.
+This means you would have to wait 6 years on average to recoup your initial investment ($927,000 in this case).